 Variety and Comfort when in Use

-The rotations will be gradually increased until you get comfortable to using an electric toothbrush.
+The rotations will be gradually increased until you get comfortable with using an electric toothbrush.

 Oral B brushes especially the top end ones have classy features like Bluetooth connectivity and the wireless Smartguide that tracks your brushing progress.
 Most have a visual digital timer.
 They have differently designed brush heads and generally look more modern and cool.

-Distinctive New Features by Oral B and Sonicare
+Distinctive New Features by Sonicare vs Oral B Electric Toothbrushes

 Ultra Violet Sanitizer